Researching the American Revolution

 Who are America’s Founders?

-A more holistic and inclusive definition is emerging among Revolutionary Era scholars and their readers.
+A more holistic and inclusive definition of who is a founder is emerging among Revolutionary Era scholars and their readers.

 Plaque on wall of City Hall which recognizes Philadelphia’s founders